ramanmangalam/AWS-Two-Tier-Architecture-Demo/README.md

 Result: The index.html page served by the instances in the private subnet was successfully displayed.

 Key Components
-VPC: Isolated environment for hosting application resources.
+ **VPC**: Isolated environment for hosting application resources.

-Auto Scaling Group: Automatically scales EC2 instances based on demand.
+ **Auto Scaling Group**: Automatically scales EC2 instances based on demand.

-Bastion Host: Securely access private instances.
+ **Bastion Host**: Securely access private instances.

-Application Load Balancer: Distributes incoming traffic across EC2 instances running in the private subnet.
+ **Application Load Balancer**: Distributes incoming traffic across EC2 instances running in the private subnet.

 Conclusion
 This two-tier architecture in AWS leverages the power of Auto Scaling and Load Balancing to provide a scalable and highly available environment for web applications.
 By isolating the application instances in private subnets and using a Bastion Host for secure access, the architecture ensures both security and scalability.